younggrasshopperza/vue-node-express-mysql-auth/README.md

-# Part 3: Configure MySQL database & Sequelize
+# Part 4: Define the Sequelize Model